alahirajeffrey/online-IDE-backend/README.md

 - However, for now only javascript and python have been tested and only javascript seems to work.
 Currently prioritizing other parts of the app.
 Will come back to it later.
 - You can use language ID of 93 for javascript.
 As code is passed as text in the request body which is JSON, use `''` when you are using strings in your code to avoid a `Bad Request` error.

+## How to Run Tests

+- To run tests, Open your terminal and navigate to the root directoy of the app.
+- Simply install the dependencies using `npm install`.
+- Then run the command `npm run test:watch` in your terminal to run the unit tests for the services.

 # Author

 [Alahira Jeffrey](<(https://github.com/alahirajeffrey)>)